Rissa0503/housing-robust-ml/README.md

 # Robust Housing Price Modeling under Imperfect Data

-(Developed during internship at Shanghai Liancheng Real Estate Appraisal Consulting Co., Ltd.))
+*(Developed during internship at Shanghai Liancheng Real Estate Appraisal Consulting Co., Ltd.)*

 **Author:** Risa (Zhejiang University)
 **Focus:** Robust Machine Learning · Interpretability · Imperfect Data

 ---

-## 🔍 What This Project Is About
+## Overview

-This project is extended an industry-driven housing price prediction task into a research-oriented study on model behavior under imperfect data conditions.
+This project extends a real-world housing price prediction task into a study of **model behavior under imperfect data and supervision**.

-Instead of only asking:
+Instead of focusing solely on predictive accuracy, I examine:

-> “Can we predict housing prices accurately?”

-I focus on a more research-oriented question:

-> **Can a model remain reliable under imperfect data and imperfect supervision?**
+- how stable model predictions are under feature imperfections,
+- how performance varies across data segments,
+- and what drives model decisions beyond average metrics.

+Due to confidentiality constraints, the methodology is reproduced on the public Ames dataset.

+Pipeline:
+EDA → Feature Engineering → Model Comparison → SHAP Interpretation → Stress Testing

 ---

-## Project Overview
+## Model

-Due to confidentiality constraints of real-world data from my internship, I reproduced the methodology using the public Ames dataset to demonstrate the modeling and analysis pipeline:

-- **EDA → Feature Engineering → Model Comparison → SHAP Interpretation → Stress Testing**

-The core model is:

-- `GradientBoostingRegressor` (strong nonlinear baseline)
+- Main model: `GradientBoostingRegressor`
+- Used as a strong nonlinear baseline for studying robustness and interpretability

 ---

-## Key Contributions
+## Key Findings

-### 1. Structured Feature Engineering
+### 1. Feature Dependence Is Structured

-- Domain-driven features:
-  - `TotalSF`, `TotalBath`
-  - Interaction terms: `OverallQual × Area`
-- Temporal signals:
-  - `HouseAge`, `YearsSinceRemod`
-- Ratio & aggregation features

-The model learns **compositional structure**, not isolated variables.
+Model predictions are primarily driven by **interaction effects between quality and space**, rather than individual features.

+Removing high-value feature groups (e.g., garage) leads to the largest performance degradation, indicating strong reliance on structural variables.

 ---

-### 2. Model Interpretability (SHAP)
+### 2. Stability under Feature Perturbation

-I use SHAP to understand:

-- which variables drive predictions
-- how feature values shift outputs
-- whether results align with domain intuition

-**Key finding:**

-> The model is dominated by interaction effects between **quality and space**, rather than single variables.
+Small perturbations in numeric features result in minimal performance change.

+→ The model is relatively robust to measurement noise.

 ---

-### 3. Stress Testing under Imperfect Conditions
+### 3. Subgroup Heterogeneity

-This is the core research-oriented component.

-I evaluate robustness under:

-#### (A) Imperfect Data
-- feature noise (3%, 5%)
-- missing feature groups (garage / basement)
-- subgroup heterogeneity (price segments)

-#### (B) Imperfect Supervision
-- target corruption (Gaussian / subset noise)
+Model performance varies significantly across price segments.

+In particular, prediction errors are higher for low-price houses.

+→ Average metrics mask distributional imbalance.

 ---

-## Main Findings

-### 1. Strong Local Stability
-- Small feature perturbations → almost no performance drop
+### 4. Sensitivity to Feature Removal

+Removing certain feature groups causes disproportionate performance drops.

-→ model is **robust to measurement noise**
+→ The model is vulnerable to feature shift in structurally important variables.

 ---

-### 2. Feature Dependence Is Structured
-- Removing garage features → largest degradation
-→ model relies on **high-value feature groups**
+### 5. Mild Supervision Noise Tolerance

+Small levels of target corruption do not significantly affect performance.

+→ The model shows initial robustness under imperfect supervision.

 ---

-### 3. Subgroup Weakness
-- Performance is significantly worse for **low-price houses**

-→ average metrics hide **distributional imbalance**
+## Interpretation

+SHAP analysis reveals:

+- strong nonlinear interactions between key variables,
+- concentration of importance in a small subset of structural features,
+- and consistent alignment with domain intuition (quality, area, age).

 ---

-### 4. Mild Supervision Noise Tolerance
-- Small target corruption → minimal impact

-→ model shows **initial robustness under imperfect supervision**

----

 ## Why This Matters

-This project reframes a standard regression task into a **trustworthy ML problem**:
+This project reframes a standard regression task into a problem of **model reliability**:

-- not only *accuracy*
+- not only accuracy,
-- but also *stability*, *interpretability*, and *failure modes*
+- but also stability, interpretability, and failure modes.

-Although this is a tabular regression setting, the same concerns arise in:
+These issues are closely related to:

-- noisy-label learning
+- learning with noisy labels
 - weak supervision
-- real-world deployment
+- real-world deployment under imperfect data

 ---

-## Connection to My Research Interest
+## Research Direction

-This project reflects my interest in:
+This work reflects my interest in:

-> **Robust machine learning under imperfect data and imperfect supervision**
+**Robust machine learning under imperfect supervision**

-In particular:
-- how models behave when assumptions are violated
+with a focus on:

-- how to diagnose failure modes beyond average metrics
+- failure modes of learning systems
+- robustness under distribution shift
-- how interpretability and robustness interact
+- interaction between interpretability and reliability

+*This project is exploratory and aims to bridge practical modeling with questions in robust and trustworthy machine learning.*